lse-ds205/tpi-apis/technical_report.md

 Working with the client was a particularly rewarding aspect of the project.
 The TPI team was highly technical and engaged, providing detailed feedback and helping us refine our endpoints and data handling.
 Their positive response to our work was motivating, and the collaborative nature of our meetings made the development process both productive and enjoyable.

 ### Future Work
+If we were to continue to be able to work on the project, this is what we would do:
 - **Authentication and Customization:** Implementing authentication would allow clients to customize their workspace, save workflows, and manage access to sensitive data.
 - **Automated Data Ingestion:** Building a pipeline for automated data updates would improve data freshness and reduce manual intervention.
 - **Scalability:** Migrating from CSV-based storage to a database would enable the API to handle larger datasets and more concurrent users.
 - **Enhanced Visualization:** Expanding the API's ability to generate and serve dynamic charts would benefit clients interested in visual analytics.
 - **User-Specific Features:** As we learned, different clients have different needs—some value advanced analytics and visualization, while others prioritize simple data comparison.
 Future development should continue to balance these requirements, possibly by offering user profiles or configurable endpoints.

 Overall, this project was a valuable learning experience in both technical development and client collaboration.
 The feedback and support from the TPI team were instrumental in shaping the final product, and I am excited to see how the API can continue to evolve to meet the needs of a diverse user base.
+We went above and beyond the core assignment requirements, and we learned a lot from doing so.
+Big thanks to Sylvan and Jahn for setting up so much of our learning experience.